ajpark30/FreeAgentsGroupProject/README.md

 Results List
 - Display nearest falls in order by distance

-### Create a hardcoded database so we can get week 9 REST credit
+### Create a hardcoded database
 We want to be able to have some data our REST can display to get credit for week 9 Exercise

+*Two or three falls would be enough to show the closest*